Welcome to our Clinical Research Professionals Advisory Council Seminar Series.

-If you are interested in Clinical Research Career opportunities please join our supportive Yammer community for ongoing information and opportunities.
-Yammer is a private microblogging/collaboration platform for social networking at UF allowing members to connect and communicate using an interface that loosely resembles Facebook.
+If you are interested in Clinical Research Career opportunities, please join our supportive Yammer community for ongoing information.
+Yammer is a private microblogging/collaboration platform for social networking at UF, allowing members to connect and communicate using an interface that loosely resembles Facebook.
 This platform is useful in that we can communicate via Yammer rather than a list serve or random emails.
-You will find will various resources posted there and we will post relevant materials and information on this site going forward and everyone can engage in ongoing discussions.
+You will find various resources posted there, and we will post relevant materials and information on this site going forward and everyone can engage in ongoing discussions.

 You can either search for Clinical Research Career Interest using the group name, or email Bob Kolb (email@example.com) to let him know you’re on Yammer, and he will search for and add you.

 Experienced research coordinators are in demand both locally and nationwide.
 Certification can lead to many different career possibilities that can include clinical and commercial applications with greater professional growth and higher levels of pay.